Mini Loader vs Connect and Release Wheelbarrow: Which Is Better for Moving Mulch?

 That is the difference.

-The Bridge Between Manual and Machine
+The Bridge Between Loader Power and Wheelbarrow Placement

-Before The W.I.T.C.H.™, material handling often came down to two choices.
+Before The W.I.T.C.H.™, material handling often came down to two choices:

 That is what makes the Connect and Release Wheelbarrow category different.